fosteruk/mzen-schema/README.md

   $strict: true, // in strict mode any undefined fields will produce an error on validation
   _id: 'ObjectID',
   name: {
-    // $displayName specifies the name that will be used in any validation error message
-    // - defaults to the field name
+    // $label used in validation error message - defaults to the field name
-    $displayName: 'Name',
+    $label: 'Name',
     $type: String,
     $validate: {
       required: true,